 Conservation Research Project Grants are specifically designed to help organisations, organisations, galleries or museums support original and innovative conservation research.
 It may be used towards the costs of supporting a conservator or research scholar undertaking a conservation research project or technical analysis which will lead to a research project.

-Conservation Research Project Grants are offered for up to a maximum of £25,000 to cover the full length of the project.
-Applications for less than £25,000 are also eligible.
+Conservation Research Project Grants are offered for up to a maximum of £25,000.

 An organisation may apply for a Conservation Research Project Grants to cover freelance staff costs or to provide replacement staff costs and give temporary cover for a staff member to work on the research project.
 The funds can also be used to support research travel and other research-related costs.